Box dimension of stable sub-slices of fractal graphs over Anosov automorphisms: Kaplan, Mallet-Paret, and Yorke techniques

 The following theorem calculates the box dimension of this stable slice: \begin{theorem}[Theorem A in \cite{kaplan1984}] Let

 where $0<\lambda<1$ and $B>1/\lambda$ and assume that

 for some real numbers $q_i,a_i,\theta_i$.
 Then either $f$ is $C^1$, and hence $\mathrm{dim(graph}(f))=1$, or

-\end{theorem} Actually, the conclusion holds for every function $q$ that is quasi-periodic and satisfies hypothesis (H1) (see Definitions \ref{qp} and \ref{H1}).
+\end{theorem} Actually, the conclusion holds for every function $q$ that is almost periodic and satisfies hypothesis (H1) (see Definitions \ref{qp} and \ref{H1}).
 In this subsection, we explain the proof of this statement.
 First, we recall the necessary definitions and explain their consequences.

 \begin{definition} A function $q:\mathbb{R}\rightarrow\mathbb{R}$ is called \emph{almost periodic} if for every $\epsilon>0$ there is $l(\epsilon)>0$ such that any real interval of length $l(\epsilon)$ contains a number $\tau$ satisfying